smth-to-smb/owncloud_quickstart/readme.md

 ### Manual installation

-1. Download the latest archive with ownCloud server from [ownCloud Download Page](https://owncloud.org/install).
+Download the latest archive with ownCloud server from [ownCloud Download Page](https://owncloud.org/install).
 You can verify MD5 or SHA256 sum to guarantee successful downloading.

+> You can read an installation example on [Install ownCloud on Ubuntu 18.04](https://doc.owncloud.com/server/10.1/admin_manual/installation/ubuntu_18_04.html) page.

-2. Extract the archive contents into a single ownCloud directory.
+Extract the archive contents into a single ownCloud directory.

-3. Copy ownCloud directory to its final destination.
+Copy ownCloud directory to its final destination.

     In case of Apache HTTP server it can be Apache document root.
 For other web servers it should be a folder outside the document root.

-4. Configure the web server.
+Configure the web server.
 Read more about it at [Configure the Web Server](https://doc.owncloud.com/server/10.1/admin_manual/installation/manual_installation.html#configure-the-web-server) chapter.

-5. If you run Apache under Ubuntu, you can enable SSL with following commands:
+If you run Apache under Ubuntu, you can enable SSL with following commands:

 ```
 a2enmod ssl